 For something different, plant a tiny something in an unusual container.
 This miniature ficus is zen-ish.
 Anything that creates calmness can be a lifesaver when cabin fever sets in.

-Yesterday we received another round of snow.
-I’m tucked in with my coffee, hoping to write a few words.
-Creating these little green spots helps satisfy my gardening itch during winter.
+Creating these little green spots in my home helps satisfy my gardening itch during winter.
 Spring will be here soon.
 Stay warm friends!

 Grace Grits and Gardening